ralph-groupscholar/website/ralph.md

+2026-02-05 20:58:06 — Iteration 29
+- Reviewed the current codebase and recent git history for context.
+- Captured a Playwright full-page screenshot of groupscholar.com; the render shows a massive mid-page blank gap and a repeated hero block near the bottom of the page.
+- Drafted creative follow-up tasks focused on stabilizing long-page rendering, tightening the hero + nav cohesion, and adding a fresh narrative interlude.

 2026-02-05 20:54:33 — Iteration 27
 - Reviewed the current codebase and recent git history for context.
 - Captured a Playwright full-page screenshot of groupscholar.com; automation render still shows a massive mid-page blank gap.